-We requested the Office provide the population of service providers utilized during the examination period to determine if the Office had reviewed the internal controls of its service providers.
-In response to our request, the Office provided a listing; however, the Office did not provide documentation demonstrating the listing was complete and accurate.
+We requested the Office's population of service providers utilized during the examination period to determine if the Office had reviewed the internal controls of its service providers.
+In response to our request, the Office provided a population; however, the population contained several inaccuracies and missing information.
 Due to these conditions, we were unable to conclude the Office's population records were sufficiently precise and detailed under the Professional Standards promulgated by the American Institute of Certified Public Accountants (AT-C § 205.36).
+Therefore, we were unable to conduct detailed testing of the Office's controls over its service providers.